-requires.

 The value of inventory on 30 June 2019.
-(12 marks

-· (Total: 20 marks

 Answer ALL questions.
 Marks allocated to each question are shown at the end of the question.
 Show ALL your workings.

 (a) A change in accounting principle is accounted for through retrospective application of the new accounting principle to all prior periods unless it is impracticable to do so.